DaniElectra/badge-arcade-server/README.md

 ## Credits

+Special thanks to:
+- The [Pretendo Network](https://github.com/PretendoNetwork) team and the developers of all of the reverse-engineering tools.
-- The reverse-engineering of the servers was made using [mitmproxy-nintendo](https://github.com/superwhiskers/mitmproxy-nintendo) and [boss-js](https://github.com/PretendoNetwork/boss-js).
+- The documentation of the NEX protocol made by [kinnay](https://github.com/kinnay/NintendoClients/wiki).
 - The codebase of this project is based on Pretendo Network's [BOSS](https://github.com/PretendoNetwork/BOSS) servers.